- Design & Technology Academy

 Time Limits & Deadlines: In this class, students are preparing for success on the AP Statistics Exam which has strict time limits.
 Unless a student has an “extended time” accommodation through an IEP or 504 plan, extra time will not be given.

 Integrity Policy: Students are encouraged to work together, both during and outside of class, on assignments.
-You should be talking about the math.
-EACH student should be actively working on EACH of the problems; “divide & conquer,” having an APP/website/AI do the work, or copying answers are NOT acceptable strategies.
+EACH student should be actively working on EACH of the problems and talking together about the math; “divide & conquer,” having an APP/website/AI do the work, or copying answers are NOT acceptable strategies.
 Additionally, all quizzes and tests are to be completed individually.
-Students who complete assignments or assessments without integrity will receive a zero for the work.
+Students who complete assignments or assessments without integrity will receive zeros for the work.

 Class Rules: